Fluvalinate

-Fluvalinate is a synthetic pyrethroid chemical compound contained as an active agent in the products Apistan, Klartan, and Minadox, that is an acaricide (specifically, a miticide), commonly used to control Varroa mites in honey bee colonies, infestations that constitute a significant disease of such insects.
+Fluvalinate is a synthetic pyrethroid chemical compound contained as an active agent in the products Apistan, Klartan, and Minadox, that is an acaricide (specifically, a miticide), used to control Varroa mites in honey bee colonies, infestations that constitute a significant disease of such insects.

 Fluvalinate is a stable, nonvolatile, viscous, heavy oil (technical) soluble in organic solvents.

-Although the compound may be found in drones, a study has found honey samples virtually absent of fluvalinate, on account of its affinity to beeswax.
+Health and Environmental Impacts

+Fluvalinate is considered an acute toxic, health hazard and environmental hazard by ECHA (European Chemicals Agency).

+The chemical is fatal if inhaled and is extremely toxic to aquatic life.
+Hazard codes indicate fluvalinate is both an acute and long-term toxic hazard in aquatic systems.
+It is considered a developmental hazard though there are no established chronic effects in adult humans.

+Fluvalinate can be found in both honey and beeswax though it tends to migrate to beeswax over time due to its lipophilic nature.

+Pesticide products containing fluvalinate have been banned in Denmark because the chemical can degrade into trifluoroacetic acid, which can then contaminate groundwater and not decompose.

 Stereoisomerism

-Fluvalinate is synthesized from racemic valine [(RS)-valine], the synthesis is not diastereoselective.
+Fluvalinate is synthesized from racemic valine [(RS)-valine]; the synthesis is not diastereoselective.
 Thus, fluvalinate is a mixture of four stereoisomers, each about 25%.

 Tau-fluvalinate (τ-fluvalinate) is the trivial name for (2R)-fluvalinate.
 The C atom in the valinate structure is in (R)-absolute configuration, while the second chiral atom is a mixture of (R)- and (S)-configurations: